osposweb/osposweb.github.io/OSPOS-development-index.md

 on top of the MVC concept `CodeIgniter` uses the URL to point to `Class/Functions` and it uses a routing table to facilitate navigation through the `views` and according to the `URL` path.

-The OSPOS has some little modifications: firts autoload the models, then excecute the hooks, and later loads class and/or controllers, that implicts that first load config model and later the hooks that tracks and checks session and routing so the configuration instance are available for all the environment.
+The OSPOS has some little modifications: first autoload the models, then execute any hooks, and later loads class and/or controllers.
+This means that first load config model and later the hooks that tracks and checks session and routing so the configuration instance are available for all the environment.

 **About models**

-All the models are autoloading, the order are in the autoload config file, the `Appconfig` model are the firts.
-The `Employee` and `Reports` models are also importans, due are parents of others.
+All the models are autoloading, the order are in the autoload config file, the `Appconfig` model are the first.
+The `Employee` and `Reports` models are also important, as they are parents of others.
 Not all the models consult the DB, the `enums/Routing` model are a pure class.

 **About controllers**